haxeui/haxeui-guides/001-Guides/000-Modules.md

 _Note: dead code elimination also applies to helper classes and so these are also marked as `keep`_

-For compleness the following listing shows how things are configured by default via the `haxeui-core` module:
+For completeness the following listing shows how things are configured by default via the `haxeui-core` module:

 ```xml
 <scriptlets>